sradics/digital-garden/_notes/Discovery your Second Brain Masterclass.md

 Thanks so much Beau, rooting for you.

-(And in case you also want to join such a workshop, subscribe to my newsletter and get insigt)
+(And in case you also want to join such a workshop, [subscribe to my newsletter](https://pages.quintsmart.com/) and get many more insights)

 ![[251-sebastian-kamilli-second-brain-workshop_679f8d16.pdf]]